Rep. Marjorie Taylor Greene endorsed the execution of Democrats in old Facebook posts, report says

 The revelations are the latest examples of Greene’s far-right, conspiratorial online exploits, which also include supporting the bogus claim that the Parkland, Fla., school shooting was staged and backing a dangerous conspiracy about child abuse.

-Greene has also relentlessly boosted the “Big Lie” that the 2020 election was rigged against Donald Trump, even though court after court has dismissed the former president’s claims and state officials across the country, including Republicans, have rejected the baseless allegations.
+Greene has also relentlessly boosted the “Big Lie” that the 2020 election was rigged against President Donald Trump, even though court after court has dismissed the former president’s claims and state officials across the country, including Republicans, have rejected the baseless allegations.

 Advocacy groups push for Marjorie Taylor Greene’s resignation over report that she spread falsehoods about school shootings

-Greene’s statements have resulted in her temporary ban from Twitter and they have prompted a number of advocacy organizations to call for her resignation or expulsion from Congress — a push that intensified after CNN’s Tuesday story.
+Greene’s statements have resulted in her temporary ban from Twitter and have prompted a number of advocacy organizations to call for her resignation or expulsion from Congress — a push that intensified after CNN’s Tuesday story.
 The offices of Pelosi and House Minority Leader Kevin McCarthy (R-Calif.) did not respond to requests for comment about Greene’s Facebook activity or the campaign for her removal.

 On Twitter, Greene characterized the KFile report as a “hit piece on me focused on my time before running for political office” but did not dispute the authenticity of the posts it highlighted.
 Instead, Greene wrote that she has had “teams of people manage my pages.”